reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 The "Demo Data" tab provides a way to generate demo data on the project.

-The generated data could demonstrate how the launches, filter and dashboard will look.
-On the other hand, demo data could be modified or removed without any affect of your real objects.
+The generated data could demonstrate how the launches, filter, and dashboard will look.
+On the other hand, demo data could be modified or removed without any effect of your real objects.

 [ ![Image](Images/userGuide/managingProjects/demoData.png) ](https://youtu.be/YGBZfCvfdVw)

 ### Management of users on the project

-On the Members page of a particular project, users with the appropriate roles are able to invite new members.
+On the Members page of a particular project, users with the appropriate roles can invite new members.

 Permissions:

 User with Administrator role and users with project role PROJECT_MANAGER.

-#### Invite user on project
+#### Invite user on a project

 To invite a user on the project "Members" page, perform the following steps:

-1. Login into ReportPortal instance as with PROJECT_MANAGER project role.
+1. Login into ReportPortal instance as with the PROJECT_MANAGER project role.

 2. Click the "Members" icon on the project page.

-3. Click "Invite" tab.
+3. Click the "Invite" tab.

-4. "Invite new member to the project" form will appear.
+4. "Invite a new member to the project" form will appear.

 5. Enter the email address of the user in case he/she is not present in the ReportPortal database or enter his/her login name.

 6. In case the user is already available in the ReportPortal, his/her name will appear in the suggestion list.
-If not, the Admin should enter correct email address.
+If not, the Admin should enter the correct email address.

 7. Select an appropriate role.

-8. Then Click 'Invite'.
+8. Then click 'Invite'.

-9. In case the user user is already available in ReportPortal s/he will be assigned to the project If not, the letter with invitation link will be sent to user email address.
+9. In case the user is already available in ReportPortal s/he will be assigned to the project If not, the letter with an invitation link will be sent to the user email address.

 10. The user will receive an email with the link to the registration.
 When the user clicks the link, he/she will see a registration form.